awweber/mlprojects/README.md

 # mlprojects - Machine Learning Projects

-Machine Learning projects including library with useful functions
+Ongoing Machine Learning projects and demos using popular frameworks like PyTorch and TensorFlow.